 Temporal plots for potential indicators bromide, fluoride, molybdenum, potassium, and sodium reported in groundwater monitoring well MW-1603 are provided in Figure 4-4 to Figure 4-8, respectively, with data for the BSFAP water presented for comparison.

-Figure 4-4 MW-1603 Bromide Concentrations1
+Figure 4-4 MW-1603 Bromide Concentrations

-$^{^1}$ Bromide is below the level of reporting for the BSFAP water, with a detection level of <0.05 mg/L.
+&lt;sup>1 Bromide is below the level of reporting for the BSFAP water, with a detection level of <0.05 mg/L for this sample result.